hexletTest9027/frontend-project-44/README.md

 [![Actions Status](https://github.com/hexletTest9027/frontend-project-44/workflows/hexlet-check/badge.svg)](https://github.com/hexletTest9027/frontend-project-44/actions)
 <a href="https://codeclimate.com/github/hexletTest9027/frontend-project-44/maintainability"><img src="https://api.codeclimate.com/v1/badges/57437e64a9ed469beedb/maintainability" /></a>

-Hi there!
-Welcome to the Brain Games project.
-This project includes 5 games:
+Welcome to the Brain Games project!
+This project includes 5 games: brain-even, brain-calc, brain-progression, brain-prime, and brain-gcd.
+Each game challenges your brain in a different way, from testing your ability to recognize even numbers to finding the greatest common divisor of given numbers.

-- **brain-even**: Answer "yes" if the number is even, otherwise answer "no".
-- **brain-calc**: Input the result of the expression.
-- **brain-progression**: Insert the missing number in the progression.
-- **brain-prime**: Answer "yes" if the given number is prime.
-Otherwise, answer "no".
-- **brain-gcd**: Find the greatest common divisor of given numbers.

 To get started, follow these steps: